Academic Graduate Certificate Programs

 1. A minimum GPA of 3.0 is required for successful completion of a graduate certificate program.
 Students may not elect to take courses required for the certificate as credit/no credit.

-2. A graduate certificate program must be completed within 3 years.
+2. A graduate certificate program must be completed within 3 years from the first course taken toward the certificate.

 3. The title of the graduate certificate will appear on the student's official transcript.

-4. Completion of the graduate certificate program will be commemorated by a document bearing the University seal and signed by the program’s college dean(s).
+4. Completion of the graduate certificate program will be commemorated by a document bearing the University seal and signed by the University President and Provost.